 Public laws that are not specific to the objectionable activities of the government of Iran but have been invoked to impede transactions or other economic or diplomatic relations are not included here.
 Failure to achieve human rights standards as a condition for foreign aid (e.g., the Foreign Assistance Act of 1961, the Trafficking Victims Protection Act of 2000, and related annual appropriations), or refusal to comply with international nonproliferation norms (e.g., Chemical and Biological Weapons Control and Warfare Elimination Act of 1991), for example, can trigger a range of economic sanctions.
 These and other authorities have been applied to Iran.
-It is unlikely that these statutes would be amended if and when they no longer apply to Iran.
-Sanctions authorized by these statutes are applied, and lifted, by executive branch decision.
+It is unlikely in 1997; authority to make certifications is currently delegated to the Secretary of State).
+See also: CRS Report R43835, State Sponsors of Acts of International Terrorism-Legislative Parameters: In Brief, by Dianne E. Rennack.